1144761429/MovementHandler/README.md

-# SpeedHandler
+# Movement Handler
 Still working on it.
-This is a class for calculating the speed of an object.
+This is a class for calculating how a GameObject should move.